EmorBeehech/emorbeehech.github.io/README.md

 # Blog
-Some tonnes of bullshit compiled to show my ugliest of all personalities.
+Some tonnes of grotesque compiled to show my ugliest of all personalities.